Aloo Gobi (1 Serving (125g))

 Portion Control

-Reduce the serving size of Aloo Gobi to limit the intake of carbohydrates, which can help manage glucose levels.
+Reduce the portion size of Aloo Gobi to minimize the impact on your blood glucose levels.

 Healthy Fats